Animate Anyone: Consistent and Controllable Image-to-Video Synthesis for Character Animation: Discussion and Conclusion

+\textbf{Potential Impact. } The proposed method may be used to produce fake videos of individuals, which can be detected using some face anti-spoofing techniques\cite{anti_color,anti_deep,anti_search}.

-In this paper, we present \textit{Animate Anyone}, a character animation framework capable of transforming character photographs into animated videos controlled by a desired pose sequence while ensuring consistent appearance and temporal stability.
+\textbf{Conclusion. } In this paper, we present \textit{Animate Anyone}, a framework capable of transforming character photographs into animated videos controlled by a desired pose sequence.
 We propose ReferenceNet, which genuinely preserves intricate character appearances and we also achieve efficient pose controllability and temporal continuity.
-Our approach not only applies to general character animation but also outperforms existing methods in specific benchmarks. \textit{Animate Anyone} serves as a foundational method, with the potential for future extension into various image-to-video applications.
+Our approach not only applies to general character animation but also outperforms existing methods.

 {

 }